Hemant-Agrahari/Preparation-one-september/NextJsInterviewQuestion/theory.md

 Advantages of Next.js include built-in support for SSR, SSG, ISR, API routes, image optimization, file-based routing, and great performance for SEO and user experience.
 It also supports edge rendering and React Server Components.
 Disadvantages include a learning curve for beginners, more complex setup compared to plain React, larger bundle sizes if not optimized, and reliance on Node.js for server features.

+Q. How many hooks are there in Next.js?

+Next.js mainly provides routing-related hooks.
+In the pages router, we use useRouter.
+In the app router, we have usePathname, useSearchParams, useParams, and useSelectedLayoutSegment.
+Apart from these, we use normal React hooks like useState and useEffect since Next.js is built on top of React.